 The ROK focuses on sharing its development experience with Africa and seeks to serve as a bridge between the developed and developing worlds, as demonstrated by the ROK's taking the initiative on the Development Agenda at the Seoul G20 Summit in 2010.

-The 3rd Korea-Africa Forum, co-hosted by MOFA and the African Union, was held in Seoul from 16-18 October 2012.
-As a result, the participants adopted the "Seoul Declaration" and the "Action Plan" to ensure its implementation over the years 2013-2015.
-The 4th Forum will be held on 6-7th December, 2016 at the African Union Headquarters in Addis Ababa, for the first time in Africa.
+The 3rd Korea-Africa Forum, co-hosted by MOFA and the African Union, was held in Seoul on October 16-18, 2012.
+The participants adopted the "Seoul Declaration" and the "Action Plan" to ensure its implementation over the years 2013-2015.

 President Park Geun-hye made state visits to three African countries - Ethiopia, Uganda, and Kenya - from May 25 to June 1, 2016, and also the African Union Headquarters.
 President Park was able to lay the ground for mutually beneficial cooperation with the three African countries and firm relationship with African Union on the occasion of this trip.